burkkyy/Workshop/library/arch/installation.md

 > NOTE `linux-firmware` is not required, highly recommended

 ### 3.6 Install GPU drivers
-GPU drivers in linux is annoying and involved to configure, see my other document in this repo `graphics_drivers.md` for more details if the following does not work for you.
+GPU drivers in linux is annoying and involved to configure.
+If section below does not work see [arch wiki for nvidia](https://wiki.archlinux.org/title/NVIDIA)
 #### 3.6.1 Find GPU
 Find gpu brand from the following
 ```bash
 lpci | grep -i vga
 ```
-> NOTE if you already know you have an nvidia card but it does not show up in this step, skip this and try info from `graphics_drivers.md`.

 #### 3.6.2 Install GPU driver
 If you have an INTEL card: